bizounis/Flow/README.md

-#Flow - A landing page project built on React with Tailwind
+# Flow - A Landing Page project built on React with Tailwind.

-On this project I created a fully responsive landing page, from a single image, using Tailwind CSS.
+On this project I created a fully responsive landing page, from a single image, using React and Tailwind CSS.